Frequently asked questions

 Jira Assistant began as a simple utility in 2016 for quickly adding worklog and pulling reports from Jira.
-Hence its motive is not to generate revenue.
+Its motive is not to generate revenue.
 However, due to browser updates and other factors, it requires considerable effort to maintain the stability of the tool.
 Hence contributions from users in any form are welcome.

 Yes, JA works with both cloud and data center version of Jira.
 But it supports OAuth based authentication only with the cloud version.
-If you want OAuth to be supported in your datacenter version of Jira, please contact the developer.
+If you want OAuth to be supported in your data center version of Jira, please contact the developer.

 If you want a Web, Mobile, Desktop or Browser extension to be developed and would like to pay for it, you can contact the developer through mail with the detailed requirement and can discuss further.